weaveworks/weave/site/installing-weave.md

 versions](https://github.com/weaveworks/go-checkpoint).
 New versions
 are announced in the log and in [the status summary](/site/troubleshooting.md#weave-status).
-To disable this check, run:
+To disable this check, run the following before launching Weave Net:

     export CHECKPOINT_DISABLE=1

-before launching Weave Net.

 ###Guides for Specific Platforms